merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 {{ codestart }}
 anvi-estimate-metabolism -c CONTIGS.db --kegg-output-modes custom --custom-output-headers kegg_module,module_name,module_is_complete
 {{ codestop }}

+### Including modules with 0% completeness in long-format output

+By default, modules with a completeness score of 0 are left out of the output files to save on space.
+But you can explicitly include them by adding the `--include-zeros` flag.

+{{ codestart }}
+anvi-estimate-metabolism -c CONTIGS.db --kegg-output-modes modules --include-zeros
+{{ codestop }}

 **Matrix Output**
 Matrix format is only available when working with multiple contigs databases.
 Several output matrices will be generated, each of which describes one statistic such as module completion score, module presence/absence, or KO hit counts.
 Rows will describe modules or KOs, columns will describe your input samples (ie genomes, metagenomes, bins), and each cell of the matrix will be the corresponding statistic for a module in a sample.
 You can see examples of this output format by viewing %(kegg-metabolism)s.